Marketers have long leveraged data to understand and improve campaign effectiveness. Over the years, these efforts have gotten more advanced.

 As marketing analytics evolved, marketers advanced to more complex attribution models which moved beyond aggregate data, and toward user-level interactions.
 These types of models, such as multi-touch attribution (MTA), allowed marketers to understand consumer paths to purchase.

-As data-driven marketing has evolved, marketers now have the capability to leverage a new marketing tool: predictive analytics.
+As data-driven media planning has evolved, marketers now have the capability to leverage a new marketing tool: predictive analytics.

 What Are Predictive Analytics for Marketing & Why Are They Important?